 - A SEP IRA is the most flexible type of plan to set up and fund.
 You can open and contribute to a SEP IRA as late as the company’s tax filing deadline (usually April 15th, but longer if filing on an extension) for the funds to count towards the current calendar year.

 - An Individual 401(k) plan must be set up by the company’s fiscal year end, although individual salary deferrals and employer profit sharing contributions can be made as late as the tax filing deadline (usually April 15th, but longer if filing on an extension).
 Under the Secure Act, employers can establish a new qualified retirement plan, such as a 401(k), as late as the corporate tax filing deadline.
 While the extension won’t impact individual contributions, which must be made before the end of the year, it would permit self-employed employers to make a profit-sharing contribution to their employee account for the previous tax year.

-- SEP contributions are limited to the lesser of 25% of W-2 earnings, or 20% of net income if self-employed, or $56,000 in 2019 and $57,000 in 2020.
+- SEP contributions are limited to the lesser of 25% of W-2 earnings, or 20% of net income if self-employed, or $58,000 in 2021.
 Your CPA can calculate this amount.
 Contributions are made by the business, versus the entrepreneur personally.
 More on that later.